scientific-python/tools.scientific-python.org/content/_index.md

 {{< /card >}}

 {{< card >}}
-title = 'Community & organization'
+title = 'For Organization'
 link = '/community'
 body = '''
-...
+Calender, forum, and other services for organization the community.
 '''
 {{< /card >}}

 {{< card >}}
-title = 'Analytics'
+title = 'For Insight'
 link = '/analytics'
 body = '''
-...
+Through analytics, better understand project development and community health.
 '''
 {{< /card >}}

 {{< card >}}
-title = 'GitHub Actions'
+title = 'For GitHub'
 link = '/actions'
 body = '''
-...
+Actions for automating various aspects of project development.
 '''
 {{< /card >}}

 {{< /grid >}}

-## New tools
+### New tools

 If you have an existing tool that you would like to host and maintain as part of the Scientific Python project, please [create a New Topic](https://discuss.scientific-python.org/new-topic?category=contributor&tags=propose)